Six Iconic Robert Redford Roles

 All The President’s Men (1976)

-Redford may very well be best-remembered for this Academy Award-winning drama about Washington Post reporters Bob Woordward and Carl Bernstein uncovering the Watergate scandal.
+Redford may very well be best-remembered for this Academy Award-winning drama about Washington Post reporters Bob Woodward and Carl Bernstein uncovering the Watergate scandal.
 Though Redford himself did not rack up any Academy Award nominations for the movie, the film itself garnered eight nominations, including one for Best Picture (it didn’t win), and won four.

 Ordinary People (1980)

-Despite his impressive career, filled with roles in movies that have garnered multiple Academy Award nominations and wins, Redford himself has only won two Academy Awards.
-The first of those was Best Director, which Redford won for this film, which was Redford’s directorial debut (the other was a Lifetime Achievement Award given in 2001.
+Despite his impressive career filled with roles in movies that have garnered multiple Academy Award nominations and wins, Redford himself has only won two Academy Awards.
+The first of those was Best Director, which Redford won for this film and was Redford’s directorial debut (the other was a Lifetime Achievement Award given in 2001).

 Indecent Proposal (1993)

 Though short on Academy Awards, Redford is also (likely thankfully so) short on Golden Raspberry Awards.
-The Golden Raspberries, for those not familiar, are a mock of the Academy Awards, and are awarded to actors, directors, and movies for being the worst of the previous year.
+The Golden Raspberries, for those not familiar, are a mock of the Academy Awards and are awarded to actors, directors, and movies for being the worst of the previous year.
 Redford got his one and only Golden Raspberry nomination, for Worst Actor, for this film (he didn’t “win”).

 Though known primarily for well-crafted films that garner award nominations, Redford wasn’t above appearing in the occasional summer popcorn flick.
 Such was the case with 2014’s Captain America: The Winter Soldier.
 Playing a villain – a rarity in his career – Redford’s turn as Alexander Pierce earned him critical acclaim, according to USA Today (though sadly, no award nominations).